DataWeightsAndCombination

 Caveat 1: You must have the raw ALMA ASDM to run the scriptForPI.py (see the README file for more information).

 Caveat 2: Most (all except early Cycle 0) ALMA manual calibration scripts have within them the CASA version used to create the script.
-For example, if your manual calibration script says the following, using any other version than 4.2.2 will give an error (even though using for example 4.3.1 would be fine in this case):
+For example, if your manual calibration script includes the following, using any other version than 4.2.2 will give an error (even though using, for example, 4.3.1 would be fine in this case):

 if re.search('^4.2.2', casadef.casa_version) == None: